hilbix/ansible/roles/CONFUSED.md

+> This is a placeholder for a missing README.md for roles which are not yet usable.
+>
 > **JUST COMMITTED SOMETHING COMPLETELY DIFFERENT FOR NOW!**

 I am not completely sure what I was about when I created this.